Reconciling scaling of the optical conductivity of cuprate superconductors with Planckian resistivity and specific heat: Results

-Figure~\ref{fig:fig2}(c) compares the mass enhancement inferred from the low-temperature specific heat and from the scaling analysis of the optical data.
-The tight-binding value of the product $Km$ insures that both data sets have the same slope on a semi-log plot.
-However, the resulting optical mass enhancement is larger than the quasiparticle mass enhancement by $\approx 0.75$, which is also the amount by which the infrared mass enhancement exceeds unity in Fig.~\ref{fig:fig1}(d).
-This points to a mixture of mid-infrared transitions into the intraband signal, which prevents us from accessing the absolute value of the genuine intraband mass by optical means.
-Figure~\ref{fig:fig2}(d) shows the collapse of the frequency-dependent change of the mass enhancement, confirming the behavior $m^*(\omega)-m^*(0)\approx T^{\nu-1}f_m(\omega/T)$ with $\nu=1$.
+Figure~\ref{fig:fig2}\textbf{c} compares the mass enhancement inferred from the low-temperature specific heat and from the scaling analysis of the optical data.
+The tight-binding value of the product $Km$ ensures that both data sets have the same slope on a semi-log plot.
+However, the resulting optical mass enhancement is larger than the quasiparticle mass enhancement by $\approx 0.75$, which is also the amount by which the infrared mass enhancement exceeds unity in Fig.~\ref{fig:fig1}\textbf{d}.
+A mass enhancement larger than unity at 0.4~eV implies that part of the intraband spectral weight lies above 0.4~eV, overlapping with the interband transitions.
+Conversely, interband spectral weight is likely leaking below 0.4~eV, which prevents us from accessing the absolute value of the genuine intraband mass by optical means.
+Figure~\ref{fig:fig2}\textbf{d} shows the collapse of the frequency-dependent change of the mass enhancement, confirming the behavior $m^*(\omega)-m^*(0)\approx T^{\nu-1}f_m(\omega/T)$ with $\nu=1$.
 The shape of the scaling function $f_m(x)$ agrees remarkably well with the theoretical prediction derived in Sec.~\ref{sec:theory} below.